-As a registered pharmacist and experienced pharmaceutical scientist, Dr. Elder holds a key leadership position for the Zeeh Pharmaceutical Experiment Station, providing laboratory services to enable and support pharmaceutical and biotechnology product development across the UW System campuses and for off-campus clients.
-The Station is also influential in providing educational programs covering the process and science of drug development, in conjunction with the Division of Pharmacy Professional Development.
+As a registered pharmacist and experienced pharmaceutical scientist, Dr. Elder holds key leadership positions for the Lachman Institute for Pharmaceutical Development and the Zeeh Pharmaceutical Experiment Station.
+Responsibilities include integration and coordination of biopharmaceutical R&D efforts across School of Pharmacy centers and providing laboratory services to enable and support pharmaceutical and biotechnology product development across the UW System campuses and for off-campus clients.
+The Institute and Station are also influential in providing educational programs covering the process and science of drug development, in conjunction with the Division of Pharmacy Professional Development.

 Dr. Edmund (Ed) Elder acquired substantial experience in the pharmaceutical and drug delivery industry where he worked for sixteen (16) years prior to his tenure at UW.
-He joined the UW School of Pharmacy in April 2006 and assumed his current role as Director of the Zeeh Pharmaceutical Experiment Station in July 2007.
-Dr. Elder was granted Affiliate status with the Pharmaceutical Sciences Division in 2014 after previously serving as a Guest Lecturer for seven (7) years.
+He joined the UW School of Pharmacy in April 2006 and assumed his role as Director of the Zeeh Pharmaceutical Experiment Station in July 2007.
+In April 2022, he was appointed as the inaugural Administrative Director of the Lachman Institute for Pharmaceutical Development.
+Dr. Elder was granted Affiliate status with the Pharmaceutical Sciences Division in 2014 after previously serving as a Guest Lecturer for seven years.

 From August 2000 to April 2006 Ed served as pharmaceutics director and global technical leader in the pharmaceutical growth group at the Dow Chemical Company and transitioned that role into the global product development director for the BioAqueous* Solubilization Services offering from the DowPharma* business unit [*Service Mark of The Dow Chemical Company].
 In this capacity he was responsible for managing the technical elements of a drug delivery business based on corporate particle engineering (nanotechnology) capabilities, leading a university collaboration related to the business, and providing pharmaceutics expertise for assessment of emerging business and technology development opportunities in the pharmaceutical and biotechnology sector.